 Chinnery had hoped to write a book about her home and garden at Malaguna Road, Rabaul, and she wrote a number of short narratives based on the diaries.
 The work was not completed, but the manuscript and typescript narratives are among her papers.
 Selections from the diaries and the narratives were published by the National Library in a book entitled Malaguna Road (1998).

 The maps in the Chinnery Collection are held in the Maps Collection.
 They have been catalogued at the collection level and a list is available in the Maps Branch.
-The photographs are housed in the Pictures Collection. `The photographs of E.W.P.
-Chinnery are filed in Album 869 (7 folders) and the photographs and negatives of Sarah Chinnery are filed in Album 1116 (14 folders).
+The photographs are housed in the Pictures Collection.
+The E.W.P.
+Chinnery collection of photographs has been catalogued at the collection level and there is a list available.
+The Sarah Chinnery photographic collection has been catalogued at item level and, in addition, most of them have been digitised and are available online.

 The papers of E.W.P.
 Chinnery are held in the Manuscripts Collection at MS 766.
 A finding-aid is available online at https://nla.gov.au/nla.obj-299883205/findingaid.
 The diaries, transcripts and manuscripts of Sarah Chinnery are also held in the Manuscripts Collection at MS 8974.